Barbra Streisand: Politics

 Streisand is a supporter of LGBT rights and backed the "No on 8" campaign in an unsuccessful attempt to defeat California Proposition 8 of 2008.

 In 2012, Streisand stated, "The new laws requiring U.S. citizens to produce photo IDs at the poll are designed to deprive elderly and minority citizens of the precious right to cast their vote.
 These regressive laws are themselves the most dangerous voter fraud threatening American democracy."
 Streisand continued her voter rights advocacy in 2020, tweeting a link to VoteRiders, a nonprofit that assists citizens with obtaining voter ID.

-In June 2013, she helped celebrate the 90th birthday of Shimon Peres held at Jerusalem's international convention center.
+A longtime supporter of Israel, Streisand helped celebrate the 90th birthday of Shimon Peres at Jerusalem's international convention center in June 2013.
 She also performed at two other concerts in Tel Aviv that same week, part of her first concert tour of Israel.

 In January 2017, she participated in 2017 Women's March in Los Angeles.
 Introduced by Rufus Wainwright, Streisand appeared on stage and made a speech.

 In an October 2018 interview with Emma Brockes of The Guardian, Streisand discussed the theme of her new album Walls: the danger she believed President Donald Trump posed towards the United States.
 She said, "This is a dangerous time in this nation, this republic: a man who is corrupt and indecent and is assaulting our institutions.
 It's really, really frightening.
 And I just pray that people who are compassionate and respect the truth will come out and vote.
 I'm saying more than just vote.
 Vote for Democrats!"
+In November 2023, she praised President Joe Biden, saying "I like Biden.
+I think he has done a good job.
+I think he is compassionate, smart, supports the right things."